hmgene/mudcookies/README.md

 - To get real, less work more product!

 ## Abstract Strategies
-1. each project will be open to everybody
+1. each project with any good idea will be open to everybody
 2. use issue and pull for question and participation

 ## Projects